p2pu/classphoto/README.md

 # Classphoto

-Online courses should have class photo's too.
+Online courses should have class photos too.